-We have been receiving a number of enquiry's from interested parties who want to use an existing race car and are requesting information as to what class their vehicle would be suitable for.
-Please refer these enquiry's providing details and if possible photos direct to the Chief Inspector In the end it is the owners responsibility to nominate which class and engine break they wish to compete in.
+We have been receiving a number of inquiry's from interested parties who want to use an existing race car and are requesting information as to what class their vehicle would be suitable for.
+Please refer these inquiry's providing details and if possible photos direct to the Chief Inspector.
+In the end it is the owners responsibility to nominate which class and engine break they wish to compete in.

-If in the past you have applied for an exemption or deviation like the one below, you MUST Re apply for the 2017 Speed week, last years letter will NOT be accepted.
+If in the past you have applied for an exemption or deviation like the one below, you MUST re-apply for a current exemption, last years letter will NOT be accepted.

 Send application to